asu-rdl/Primecam-Bias/docs/index.md

 # Intro
 The CCAT observatory's instrument "Prime-Cam" requires a power supply for a large array of low-noise amplifiers.
 They want to have easy to use, programmable control over the power supply (also referred to as 'bias supply').
 We (ASU) aim to deliver on that need.
-These docs contain the Hardware and Software design as well as a userguide.
+Within these docs, you can find

 # Table Of Contents